chiras/metabarcoding_pipeline/README.md

 2) Check paths to binaries in the script file

-3)You also need to add a ```config.txt``` file, where information about databases are stored.
+3) You also need to add a ```config.txt``` file, where information about databases are stored.
 An example is in the example directory.

 Then you are ready to run:
 ```sh